dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-R-to-perform-more-sophisticated-analysis-on-your-Snowplow-data.md

 	drv <- dbDriver("PostgreSQL")
 	con <- dbConnect(drv, host="<<ENTER HOST DETAILS HERE>>", port="<<ENTER PORT DETAILS HERE>>",dbname="<<ENTER DB NAME HERE>>", user="<<ENTER USERNAME HERE>>", password="<<ENTER PASSWORD HERE>>")

-Note: you can access the relevant host, port, dbname and username fields by logging into the AWS console [console.aws.amazon.com] [aws-console], selecting Redshift and then clicking on the cluster you use for Snowplow:
+Note: you can access the relevant host, port, dbname and username fields by logging into the AWS console [console.aws.amazon.com] [aws-console], selecting Redshift and then clicking on the cluster you use for DreamFactory:

 [[/setup-guide/images/tableau/4.JPG]]

-You can now fetch Snowplow data directly from Redshift into a dataframe in R, by executing the `dbGetQuery` statement to run a SQL statement against that data and return the data into R as a data frame.
+You can now fetch DreamFactory data directly from Redshift into a dataframe in R, by executing the `dbGetQuery` statement to run a SQL statement against that data and return the data into R as a data frame.
 For example, the following query returns a list of visits to an ecommerce site, classified by whether the stage in the purchase funnel that each visit got to:

 	SELECT
 	a.domain_userid,